Saint Toribio Romo, martyred during the Cristero War, continues to watch over immigrants

 Father Toribio said, “Here I am, but you do not have to kill me.”

-The soldiers did not care.
 One soldier fired and the wounded priest stood up and began to walk toward the soldiers.
-After a few steps they opened fire and Father Toribio Romo fell dead.
+They opened fire and Father Toribio Romo fell dead.
 The story of the young priest’s martyrdom spread quickly and his popularity soared.
-Many Mexicans who have headed north tell inspiring stories about how their lives were saved through the intervention of Father Toribio.

 In 2000, Pope John Paul II canonized Father Toribio and 24 other martyrs murdered for their faith during the Cristero War.
-Today, Santo Toribio Romo is honored as the Patron Saint of Mexican migrants and “border crossers.”
+Today, Santo Toribio Romo is honored as a patron of immigrants.

 Saint Toribio Romo, pray for us.